shawnsandy/backstory/README.md

 # Backstory (beta)

-Tell Your Story.
-Backstory is a package for creating and editing, content in your laravel application.
+### Tell Your Story.
+Backstory is a Laravel package for creating and editing, content in your laravel application.

+## Features
+- Easily integrate into your application
+- WYSIWYG editor powered by CKEditor
+- Simple and easy image management
+- Dynamic on the fly image resizing using [PHPGlide](http://glide.thephpleague.com/)
+- OEMBED support
+- Easy to customize
+- more features coming soon.

 ## Install